kirjai/deprecated-blog/_posts/2016-11-09-testing-services-with-dependencies.markdown

 ## Isolated tests

-In short, test are considered isolated when a fresh instance of your service class is created before each test, like so:
+In short, tests are considered isolated when a fresh instance of your service class is created before each test, like so:

 {% highlight javascript %}